lupyuen/pinephone-nuttx/README.md

 # Build NuttX: Single Core

-Let's build NuttX for a Single Core of Arm Cortex-A53...
+First we build NuttX for a Single Core of Arm Cortex-A53...

 ```bash
 ## Configure NuttX for Single Core